omahs/imx-docs/docs/main/learn/web3-marketing-and-community/principles-for-community-management.md

 ## **Resolving conflicts**

-### Planning
+## Planning

 The first step is acknowledging that you cannot please every user.
 By nature, segmentation means that you will have groups with different interests.
 Sometimes these interests will take your project in different directions - whales that bought in early may want X, while newer players will want Y.

 When it comes to major decisions, **you should preempt the response from every customer segment**.
 This involves thinking about how each segment will respond, why they might respond that way, and how you will respond to them.
 We've found that often our own predictions are wrong hence the need for experimentation.

-### Unifying the community
+## Unifying the community

 Being open minded to critiques can help build a unifying long term vision.
 Although segments will have different interests, there is one thing they all want: the success of the project.
 Revisiting the purpose of your project and reminding your community of the long term vision can help create common ground and unite your audiences.
 Link back to your original narrative consistently and when you make tough decisions, be prepared to explain how the decisions help the success of the project in the long run.

 It can also be useful to create direct channels for this feedback for example a forum, or a community council.
 Many critics will have vested interests in your project and acknowledging their feedback is an opportunity to evangelize them.

-### Research and empathize
+## Research and empathize

 Understanding how other projects target different customer segments, deal with controversy, and respond to their communities is a great way to improve your own perspective.
-There is no shortage of projects and price sensitive events in crypto and there are many avenues to research.
+There is no shortage of projects and significant events in crypto and there are many avenues to research.
 For example, you could look up the most recent hacks to see how projects responded and what the community reaction was.
 What was the difference between projects that recovered and those that did not?
 Alternatively, you could spend time in Discord for your favorite projects and take notes on how they address FUD.

 This method doesn't need to be limited to negative events, and it is also worthwhile noting what other projects do well with their communities.
 For example, which projects are the most hyped and how did that come to be?
-One thing is for sure - Web3 is always changing so strategies that worked in the past may rotate out of the meta, so spending time researching also gives you insight into current trends. .
+One thing is for sure - Web3 is always changing so strategies that worked in the past may rotate out of the meta, so spending time researching also gives you insight into current trends.

 ## **General Engagement**

-### Communication cadence
+## Communication cadence

 Having a constant cadence of information and activity with the community is the baseline in Web3.
 Since users have the potential to be far more involved in Web3 projects, they tend to expect updates more frequently.
 If not updates, they will expect _some_ form of interaction, especially from the figurehead.